MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 attributes of the parameter, such as **Mandatory**, **Position**, or **ValueFromPipeline** or its parameter set.

-The following example shows a sample function with standard parameters named **Name** and **Path**, and an optional dynamic parameter named **DP1**.
+The following example shows a function with standard parameters named **Name** and **Path**, and an optional dynamic parameter named **DP1**.
 The **DP1** parameter is in the `PSet1` parameter set and has a type of `Int32`.
 The **DP1** parameter is available in the `Get-Sample` function only when the